Transformer-Guided Deep Reinforcement Learning for Optimal Takeoff Trajectory Design of an eVTOL Drone: Methodology

 where

-$pos$ is the position in the sequence, and $i$ is the dimension.
-The query vector is how each element inquires the relevance of all elements---including itself---to itself.
-The query vector for an element is calculated by multiplying encoded sequence by a trainable weight matrix, $\bm{W}_q\in\mathbb{R}^{d\times d_k}$, where $d_k$ is a hyperparameter.
+where $pos$ is the position in the sequence, and $i$ is the dimension.
+The query vector represents how each element evaluates the relevance of all elements—including itself—to itself.
+The query vector for an element is calculated by multiplying the encoded sequence by a trainable weight matrix, $\bm{W}_q\in\mathbb{R}^{d\times d_k}$, where $d_k$ is a hyperparameter: